xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

 <!-- Leave blank for M3 -->

 ## 2. Project Description
-Our target audiences are young people who like to travel and take photos.
+Our app allows people to keep a history of all the places they have traveled to and thus acts as a travel advisory for others and a travel journal for themselves.
+Our target audience is young people who like to travel and take photos.
 Such users typically will have a large amount of photos compiled chronologically in a photo app i.e. Google Photos, but without much sense of where they were taken.
 As such, our solution involves viewing and navigating around a map with pins that show the user’s past images, as well as small optional notes that they can add.
 Furthermore, users can receive recommendations for future travel locations based on their travel history.
-When viewing other people's notes, they can optionally chat with the person taking a photo to ask about the logistics of traveling there (i.e. do they accept cash?
+When viewing other people's notes, they can optionally chat with the person taking a photo to ask about the logistics of traveling there (i.e. Do they accept cash?
 How much equipment did you bring?)
-It allows people to keep a history of all the places they have traveled to and add notes to each place, which act as travel advisories for others.
-Users will also receive suggestions on some interesting travel locations based on all user history (recommendation system algorithm).
-Since the app also allows a chatting feature, people can contact other users who have traveled there for advice easily.

 ## 3. Requirements Specification
 ### **3.1.
 Use-Case Diagram**